Netgear AC1200 WiFi Range Extender: Setup & Guide

 Is the Netgear AC1200 the Right Extender for You?

-The Netgear AC1200 is a fantastic and affordable solution for most small to medium-sized homes struggling with WiFi dead zones.
-It offers a great balance of performance, ease of use, and features.
+The Netgear AC1200 is an excellent and affordable solution for most small to medium-sized homes experiencing WiFi dead zones.
+It offers a strong balance of performance, ease of use, and features.

 Pros: